bagisto/bagisto/UPGRADE.md

 ```

-2. The `getCart` function now only returns the cart means from now on it will not fetch the current cart
+2. The `getCart` method now exclusively returns the cart itself, meaning it will no longer retrieve the current cart.

-3. We've updated the `addProduct` method to accept first parameter as product model instance instead of product id
+3. We have updated the `addProduct` method to accept the `Webkul\Product\Models\Product` model instance as the first parameter instead of the product ID.

 ```diff